January Newsletter

 Paid Professional Development: Developing Religious Literacy

-We are thrilled to announce a unique professional development opportunity!
-Mark your calendars for January 22, 2025, 4-5 PM EST, and join us for a session focused on Developing Religious Literacy.
+Register today for a unique professional development opportunity, January 22, 2025, 4-5 PM EST, a session focused on Developing Religious Literacy.
 This session is designed to empower educators to confidently and effectively incorporate the study of religion into their classrooms.

 In today’s interconnected world, understanding diverse religious traditions is vital for fostering global citizenship.
 Grounded in the National Council for the Social Studies’ C3 Supplement on Teaching about Religion, this interactive session will: